-Many real life applications can be formulated as a GAP, e.g. resource scheduling, the allocation of memory space in a computer, the design of a communications network with capacity constraints at each network node, assigning software development tasks to programmers, assigning jobs to computers in a network, vehicle routing problems, and others, see De Maio and Roveda (1971), Balachandran (1976), Fisher and Jaikumar (1981) and Catrysse and Van Wassenhove (1992).
+Many real life applications can be formulated as a GAP, e.g. resource scheduling, the allocation of memory space in a computer, the design of a communication network with capacity constraints at each network node, assigning software development tasks to programmers, assigning jobs to computers in a network, vehicle routing problems, and others [1,4,6,7].